-- 1.1.1 Envirotech NW Ltd were commissioned in July 2019 by Oakmere Homes to carry out an ecological appraisal of land off Chatburn Road, Clitheroe.
-It is proposed that new houses are constructed on the site. - 1.1.2 A data search and desk study of the site and an area within 2km of the site were undertaken to establish the presence of protected species and notable habitats. - 1.1.3 The site was then visited by Envirotech NW Ltd on the 1st and 12th August 2019.
-A full botanical survey of the site was initially undertaken and this was followed by surveys to establish the presence or absence of bats, amphibians, nesting birds, brown hares, otters, water vole and badgers at the site or in proximity such that they may be affected by the proposed development. - 1.1.4 The plant species assemblages recorded across the core development area are all common in the local area and are considered to be of low ecological value.
-Higher potential habitats on or adjacent to site boundaries are to be retained or improved. - 1.1.5 There are no hedgerows around the site perimeter which were considered important under the Hedgerow Regulations (1997). - 1.1.6 Low numbers of common bat species were recorded foraging over the site.
-Higher potential foraging habitats occur locally.
-No bats were recorded roosting on or near site.
-It is proposed that some roosting provision for bats will however be incorporated into the new houses on site. - 1.1.7 Birds are likely to utilise the tree line and woodland on site boundaries for nesting between March and September.
-Any vegetation clearance should therefore be undertaken outside of this period. - 1.1.8 No other notable or protected species were recorded on the site.
+- 1.1.1 Envirotech NW Ltd were commissioned in February 2020 by Oakmere Homes to carry out an ecological appraisal of land off Chatburn Road, Clitheroe.
+It is proposed that new houses are constructed on the site. - 1.1.2 A data search and desk study of the site and an area within 2km of the site were undertaken to establish the presence of protected species and notable habitats. - 1.1.3 The site was then visited by Envirotech NW Ltd on the 14th and 15th February 2020.
+A full botanical survey of the site was initially undertaken and this was followed by surveys to establish the likely presence or absence of bats, amphibians, nesting birds, brown hares, otters, water vole and badgers at the site or in proximity such that they may be affected by the proposed development. - 1.1.4 The plant species assemblages recorded across the core development area are all common in the local area and are considered to be of low ecological value. - 1.1.5 There are no hedgerows around the site perimeter which were considered important under the Hedgerow Regulations (1997) for their ecological component. - 1.1.6 Birds may nest in the scattered trees and scrub around site boundaries between March and September.
+Any vegetation clearance should therefore be undertaken outside of this period. - 1.1.7 No other notable or protected species were recorded on the site.